Jarex985/streamdeck-starcitizen/README.md

 - **Simplified Configuration** - Only need to set `SCBasePath` if auto-detection fails (instead of SCData_p4k and SCClientProfilePath).
 - **Bug Fixes & Improvements** - Various fixes to improve stability and usability.

-🚀 Star Citizen Stream Deck Plugin — V2 Full Release (Major Refactor)

-V2 is a major refactor + stability pass focused on making the plugin easier to maintain, more reliable under rapid presses, and much nicer to configure.
-This release also expands the action lineup with purpose-built buttons for common Star Citizen workflows (toggle systems, momentary actions, hold/repeat controls, etc.).

-✅ Actions (Buttons) Explained + Use Cases
-1) Action Key (Classic “send SC bind”)
-What it does: A simple Star Citizen function sender using the game’s keyboard binding files.
-It behaves like a standard Stream Deck “hotkey” style action (press = key down, release = key up).

-Use cases: Anything you want as a normal “press = hold / release = stop” behavior (depending on how SC handles the bind).

-2) State Memory (Soft Sync Toggle)
-What it does: A toggle-style button with internal ON/OFF memory, built for Star Citizen systems that don’t provide real feedback to the plugin.

-Short press: sends the selected SC keybind + flips Stream Deck ON/OFF state Long press: flips ON/OFF state without sending a key (manual resync) Optional sounds for short/long press

-Use cases: Landing gear, lights, VTOL, doors, power toggles — anything where the “real” state can change outside the Stream Deck and you want a quick manual resync.

-3) Momentary Button
-What it does: A one-shot Star Citizen keybind with temporary visual feedback.

-Sends the keybind once
-Switches to an Active image immediately
-After configurable delay (ms) returns to Idle image

-Use cases: Engine start, system prime, “confirm” style actions, immersion cues, or anything where a brief “active” icon makes the deck feel alive without being a toggle.

-4) Dual Action (Hold/Release)
-What it does: Sends one binding on press and a second binding on release, with a 2-state icon so the button visually changes while held.

-Use cases:
-Hold-to-engage / release-to-disengage patterns Charging / spool behaviors
-Temporary mode holds
-“Open while held / revert on release” style control logic (where SC binds allow it)

-5) Repeat Action (Hold)
-What it does: Fires the selected function immediately, then repeats at a configured interval while held.
-Releases instantly back to idle state.
-Optional start/stop sounds.

-Use cases:
-Power/shield management “nudge” controls Increment/decrement actions
-Any command you want to “spam” cleanly while holding (instead of multiple taps)

-6) Cosmetic Key (Visual Only)

-What it does: A non-interactive tile: no keybinds, no events.
-It’s purely for layout/organization.
-Use cases: Section headers, separators, category icons, “labels” for multi-page profiles, aesthetic panels.

-🐛 Please Report Issues (V2 Feedback Helps a Lot)

-If you hit a bug or a weird behavior, please open an Issue and include:
-	Plugin version (V2.x) + Stream Deck version
-	Star Citizen channel: LIVE / PTU
-	Which action type: Action Key / State Memory / Momentary / Dual Action / Repeat / Cosmetic Steps to reproduce (what you press, how fast, expected vs actual)
+## V2 Full Release

+V2 is a full release with a **major code refactor** focused on stability, maintainability, and a cleaner Property Inspector experience.

+When the plugin starts, it reads Star Citizen bindings and text resources so it can populate the function list.
+Depending on your install and drive speed, the first load can take a few seconds.

+The plugin logs useful startup and detection details in:

+`%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.starcitizen.sdPlugin\pluginlog.log`

+---

+## What’s improved in V2

+**This release includes a major internal refactor:**

+1. **Stability improvements** - Better behavior under fast tapping / repeated presses
+2. **Cleaner structure** - Easier to maintain and evolve long-term
+3. **Improved Property Inspector experience** - Faster function selection and more consistent UI
+4. **More consistent action behavior** - Actions now follow clearer rules across buttons

+---

+## Buttons (Actions) — What they do

+### ActionKey

+Sends the selected Star Citizen function (keyboard bind).

+**Use cases:**

+1. Standard “press to trigger” commands
+2. Any binding you want to behave like a normal key press

+---

+### State Memory (Soft Sync Toggle)

+A dedicated toggle-style action designed for Star Citizen systems with **no reliable state feedback**.

+**Behavior:**

+1. **Short press** - Sends the selected Star Citizen keybind and flips the internal ON/OFF state
+2. **Long press** - Flips the internal ON/OFF state only (manual “resync” without sending a key)

+**Use cases:**

+1. Lights, landing gear, VTOL, doors, power toggles
+2. Situations where the real in-game state can change outside Stream Deck and you want a quick manual resync

+---

+### Momentary

+A one-shot action with temporary visual feedback.

+**Behavior:**

+1. Press sends the selected function once
+2. Switches to an active image state briefly
+3. Returns to idle image state after the configured delay

+**Use cases:**

+1. Engine start / system triggers
+2. Confirmation actions
+3. Immersion feedback without a persistent toggle

+---

+### Dual Action

+Two-stage behavior tied to press and release.

+**Behavior:**

+1. **Press (key down)** triggers Action A
+2. **Release (key up)** triggers Action B
+3. Optional 2-state image behavior (pressed vs released)

+**Use cases:**

+1. Hold-to-engage / release-to-disengage patterns
+2. Temporary modes
+3. Spool / charge style workflows (depending on your binds)

+---

+### Action Delay

+A timed action with a cancel window.

+**Behavior:**

+1. Tap starts a timer and shows an “armed/pending” state
+2. When the delay ends, the selected function triggers and the button shows an “executed” state briefly
+3. Then it returns to idle
+4. Tap again while pending cancels the timer

+**Use cases:**

+1. Safer actions (gives you time to cancel before it fires)
+2. Timed sequences where you want a clear “armed → executed → idle” flow
+3. Any workflow where a delayed trigger feels better than an instant press

+---

+### Increase/Decrease (Hold Repeat)

+Press-and-hold repeat behavior.

+**Behavior:**

+1. Press triggers immediately
+2. While held, repeats the selected function at the configured interval
+3. Stops instantly on release and returns to idle image

+**Use cases:**

+1. Power / cooling / shield management adjustments
+2. Increment/decrement controls where holding feels better than tapping repeatedly

+---

+### Cosmetic

+Visual-only tile (no keybind, no action).

+**Use cases:**

+1. Section headers and separators
+2. Organizing pages and profiles
+3. Aesthetic/branding tiles

+---

+## Reporting issues (please include this)

+If something is wrong or inconsistent, open an Issue and include:

+1. Plugin version (V2.x) and Stream Deck version
+2. Which button (ActionKey / State Memory / Momentary / Dual Action / Action Delay / Hold Repeat / Cosmetic)
+3. Exact steps to reproduce (what you pressed, how fast, expected vs actual)
+4. The log file:

+`%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.starcitizen.sdPlugin\pluginlog.log`

+If the report includes clear steps + the log, I can reproduce it and fix it much faster.

 ---
 # Original README: